mocdaniel/lab-argocd-odyssey/educates/workshop/content/00-workshop-overview.md

 ---
-title: ArgoCD Odyssey: From Basics to Brilliance
+title: "ArgoCD Odyssey: From Basics to Brilliance"
 ---

 This workshop provides a thorough introduction to [ArgoCD](https://argoproj.github.io/cd),